shrine-maiden-heavy-industries/torii-ila/CONTRIBUTING.md

 ### Formatting Code

-The overall style guidelines for Torii are not super fixed or well defined at the moment, but the following things are required:
+The overall style guidelines for Torii ILA are not super fixed or well defined at the moment, but the following things are required:

 * All strings use single-quotes where possible, this includes doc comments.
 * Indentation is done using hard-tabs, the general tab-stop used is 4, but use what you are happy with.